 - New treatments are being tested to

-improve outcome and to lessen side effects.
+improve outcomes and to reduce side effects.

 Make a list of questions.
 Think about the benefits and possible side effects of each

-option.
+choice.
 Talk about your concerns with your healthcare provider before making a decision.